Tower CONTROLLER

 IFR traffic must be separated from other IFR traffic within the control zone.
 Therefore, the Tower is responsible for ensuring separation between two IFR aircraft, including departures, arrivals, and missed approaches relative to other traffic.

-For departures, the tower controls the timing of takeoff clearances to ensure aircraft are properly separated.
+For departures, the Tower controls the timing of takeoff clearances to ensure aircraft are properly separated.

-Approach controllers hand over arriving aircraft in a way that typically does not require the tower controller to intervene.
+Approach controllers hand over arriving aircraft in a way that typically does not require the Tower controller to intervene.
 However, there may be instances where a pilot unexpectedly reduces speed early, causing the following aircraft to close the gap.
 In such cases, the Tower must monitor separation and, if necessary, instruct a go-around to maintain safe distances.

 In the event of a missed approach, the Tower must also ensure separation from other aircraft.
 For detailed information on separation in the Tower area, refer to the "Separation in Tower Area" paragraph below.